 Let’s Talk Panel Series

-During our last week of the Racial Justice Challenge we’re discussing how access to transportation profoundly impacts various aspects of our lives, including our ability to reach work, obtain healthcare, and ensure our children receive education with guest speakers:
+During this session we discuss how access to transportation profoundly impacts various aspects of our lives, including our ability to reach work, obtain healthcare, and ensure our children receive education with guest speakers:

 Given the significant implications, achieving transportation equity is paramount in dismantling racism and empowering women.